twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-trees.md

 ![screenshot of subtle watercolor shadows](../../images/paper-53-dull-green-gradation.jpg)

-{% notice %}
-#### ProTip: background cleanup
+[[notice | ProTip: background cleanup

-Fill the pencil with a color that matches the background and use it to refine the tree's outline, cleaning up any watercolor that might have bled.
+| Fill the pencil with a color that matches the background and use it to refine the tree's outline, cleaning up any watercolor that might have bled.
+|

-This technique works great to "erase" any spots in the middle of the tree where the sky might be showing through leaves.
+| This technique works great to "erase" any spots in the middle of the tree where the sky might be showing through leaves.
-{% endnotice %}

 {% figure caption:"Erasing parts of the tree by using a pencil filled with a color that closely matches the background." %}
 ![screenshot of refine tree edges with background color](../../images/paper-53-refine-tree-edges.jpg)